Weil-Petersson Teichm\"uller space

-As stated in the introduction, the universal Teichm\"uller space has a quasisymmetric homeomorphism model, namely, $T=\QS(S^1)/\text{M\"ob}(S^1)$.
-More precisely, there exists a one-to-one mapping from $T$ onto $\QS(S^1)/\text{M\"ob}(S^1)$ which takes a point $\Phi(\mu)$ to the normalized quasisymmetric conformal welding corresponding to $g^{\infty}_{\mu}$.
-Now $\Cal T=\QS(S^1)/S^1$ is a fiber space over $T$ and in fact is a model of the universal Teichm\"uller curve (see [Ber], [TT2]).
+Recall that the universal Teichm\"uller space has a quasisymmetric homeomorphism model, namely, $T=\QS(S^1)/\text{M\"ob}(S^1)$.
+Now $\Cal T=\QS(S^1)/\Rot(S^1)$ is a fiber space over $T$ and in fact is a model of the universal Teichm\"uller curve (see [Ber], [Te], [TT2]).
 Each point in $\Cal T$ can be considered as a quasisymmetric homeomorphism which keeps 1 fixed.
-There exists a one-to-one map $\Psi$ from $\Cal T$ onto $\hat T_b$ (an other model of the universal Teichm\"uller curve) which sends $h$ to $\log f'$ under the normalized decomposition $h=f^{-1}\circ g$.
+There exists a one-to-one map $\Psi$ from $\Cal T$ onto $\hat T_b$ (another model of the universal Teichm\"uller curve) which sends $h$ to $\log f'$ under the normalized decomposition $h^{-1}=f^{-1}\circ g$.
+Via $\Psi$, $\Cal T$ is endowed with a standard complex Banach manifold structure such that $\Psi:\Cal T\to \hat T_b$ is a bi-holomorphic isomorphism (see [TT2] for more details).

 Now we consider the Weil-Petersson class.
-Set $\Cal T_0=WP(S^1)/S^1$.
+Set $\Cal T_0=\WP(S^1)/\Rot(S^1)$.
 Then $\Psi$ establishes a bijective map between $\Cal T_0$ and $\hat T_b\cap\Cal{AD}_0(\Delta)$.
-As stated in Remark 4.6, a natural metric assigned to $\Cal T_0$ is the following $H^{\frac 12}$ metric:
+As stated in Remark 5.1, a natural metric assigned to $\Cal T_0$ is the following $H^{\frac 12}$ metric:

 Examining the last step in the proof of Theorem 1.1, we see that the metric is topologically equivalent to the following metric:

 Then we have the following result.